 Aspiring educational leaders who currently hold a master’s degree or higher, and Level 5 certification in a field other than Educational Leadership, may pursue the Tier I program as a non-degree, certification-only option.
 The number of courses needed for the certification-only option for Tier I are determined upon transcript review.
 Learn more

 Completing a Tier I program will not ensure employment in a leadership position, nor will it guarantee a pay increase.
 According to Georgia law, individuals must be employed by a Local Unit of Administration (LUA) in a position that requires leadership certification in order to receive a pay increase based upon earning Tier I certification.

 Designed for busy and working adults

 Mercer’s M.Ed. in Educational Leadership is offered in a blended format.
-Classes meet during eight-week terms, and each course meets once per week at Mercer’s Atlanta location.
-In this program model, half of the class meetings for each course occur in the evenings at Mercer, and the other half of the class meetings are devoted to clinical practice hours at the candidate’s own school.
+Classes meet during eight-week terms, and each course meets once per week online and once per month on the Atlanta campus on Saturdays.
+With this model, 50% of the course is conducted through a synchronous, online format, 25% through an in-person format, and 25% through an asynchronous, online format.
+Candidates will also devote time to clinical practice hours at their own school.

 Expand your knowledge

 Through program curriculum, students will gain knowledge in:

 - Serving as a building- or system-level educational leader in Georgia’s schools